Utkucar/Utkucar/README.md

 ### Hi there.
-I'm a 3rd year Electrical Engineering student at Bilkent University.
+I'm a 4th year Electrical Engineering student at Bilkent University.
+I'm pursuing Data Science and Feature Engineering.

 <!--
 **Utkucar/Utkucar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.